Medical Assistant Program

 What Does a Medical Assistant Do?

-Medical Assistants are cross trained in both office and clinical procedures so that may assist physicians and other health care professionals in a variety of ways.
-Part of the team at doctor’s offices and outpatient clinics, Medical Assistants often work side by side with physicians in the examining, diagnosing and treating of patients.
+Medical Assistants are cross-trained in both office and clinical procedures so that they may assist physicians and other health care professionals in a variety of ways.
+Part of the team at doctor’s offices and outpatient clinics, Medical Assistants often work side by side with physicians.
 Their responsibilities may include taking patient’s medical history and their vital signs, scheduling appointments, and preparing blood and other specimens for laboratory testing.

 Macomb’s Medical Assistant Program